 This document is the Software Test Description (STD) for [Software/ Product name].
 It defines the software tests for each requirement on the system level.

-Document Conventions and Notation

-This STD\R contains the following chapters:

-Chapter 1 - Introduction

-Chapter 2 - Test Plan

-Chapter 3 – Overview of test results (for STR only)

-Chapter 4 - Test Preparations

-Chapter 5 - Detailed Tests Descriptions & Results (for STR)

-Chapter 6 – Validation &Verification Results Summary

-Chapter 7 – Conclusions

 Test Case - A set of test steps that verify a set of requirements.
 A test case includes objectives, a list of requirements, expected results, verification method and any other information necessary to execute the test case.